kdmurray/CSB7.0/CONTRIBUTING.md

 # How to contribute

-If you are interested in contributing, feel free to fork and make pull reguests based on the currently open issues.
+If you are interested in contributing, feel free to fork and make pull requests based on the currently open issues.
 If you found a bug, please report an issue on that.
 Likewise, if you are missing a feature, please report an issue describing the feature you want.
 Lastly, if you have found a security-related issue, please see the [security policy](/SECURITY.md) on how to proceed If you're unsure where to start, catch us on [Discord](https://discord.gg/X8rw4vv) in the channel "#volunteers-reporting-for-duty"